fixiabis/react-shared-state-maker/README.md

 react hook for share state between the components without use context api.

+# Attention

+The stable version is 1.3.x, earlier versions are not available.

 # Example: make shared state between the components

 Make shared state hook in `useSharedState.ts` / `useSharedState.js`: